arbor-sim/arbor/doc/concepts/interconnectivity.rst

    action potential
       Spikes travel over :term:`connections <connection>`.
 In a synapse, they generate an event.

+   event
+      In a synapse :term:`spikes <spike>` generate events, which constitute stimulation of the synapse mechanism and the transmission of a signal.
+A synapse may receive events directly from an :term:`event generator`.

+   event generator
+      Externally stimulate a synapse.
+Event can be delivered on a schedule, one time, etc. See :py:class:`arbor.event_generator` for options.

 .. _modelgapjunctions:

 .. glossary::

-   gap junctions
+   gap junction
       Gap junctions represent electrical synapses where transmission between cells is bidirectional and direct.
-      They are modeled as a conductance between two **gap junction sites** on two cells.
+      They are modelled as a conductance between two **gap junction sites** on two cells.

       Similarly to `Connections`, Gap Junctions in Arbor are defined in two steps: